kerrance/kerrance.github.io/README.md

 ## Credits

 - Made by [Kerri Sharp](https://kerrisharp.com).
-- Thanks to [Lucy Sweet](https://lucy.sh/) and [Evan You](https://evanyou.me/) for helping me realise homepages can be simple, beautiful and effective.
+- Thanks to [Lucy Sweet](https://lucy.sh/), [Evan You](https://evanyou.me/) and [Sahil Lavingia](https://sahillavingia.com/) for helping me realise that homepages can be simple, beautiful and effective.
 - [Thomas Hockaday](https://thomashockaday.github.io/) for his countless guidance and mentorship.